Corporate Commercial Bank: Awards and recognition

-Throughout the years, Corpbank has received a number of awards and recognitions.
-The bank has won the Dynamic Development Award of the Bank of the Year Association five times (2001, 2002, 2010 г, 2011, 2012), Zlatna Martenitsa from the Made in Bulgaria – Small and Medium Business Union in the financial institution with the most favorable credit policy category as well as many other recognitions and awards.
+Corpbank received a number of awards and recognitions.
+The bank won the Dynamic Development Award of the Bank of the Year Association five times (2001, 2002, 2010 г, 2011, 2012), Zlatna Martenitsa from the Made in Bulgaria – Small and Medium Business Union in the financial institution with the most favorable credit policy category as well as many other recognitions and awards.

 In 2012, the bank improved its ranking the See Top 100 Banks ranking by taking the 24th place among the biggest banks in Southeastern Europe.
 This is 11 positions higher compared to the 2011 ranking when Corpbank took the 35th position.
 In the beginning of January 2014, the Bulgarian Stock Exchange – Sofia AD awarded Corpbank with the 2013 Investment intermediary with the highest revenue on the BSE – Sofia award.

 Attitudes & Altitudes – Quarterly Economic Review

 In the beginning of 2012 Corpbank began publishing Attitudes & Altitudes – Quarterly Economic Review of Corpbank.
 The publication has a Bulgarian and an English version.
-The publication is prepared by students from the University of National and World Economy and academicians from the university.
-The publication conducts an economic review of various sectors of the Bulgarian economy.
-It also contains interviews with experts and business leaders working in the sector that is covered in the each issue.
+The publication was prepared by students from the University of National and World Economy and academicians from the university.
+The publication conducted an economic review of various sectors of the Bulgarian economy.
+It also contained interviews with experts and business leaders working in the sector that is covered in the each issue.

 Cultural heritage

-Corpbank's headquarters is located at 10 Graf Ignatiev St. The headquarters of the Bulgarian Commercial Bank, the local bank with the largest capital at the time, was located in the same building from the end of the 19th century until the beginning of the 20th.
+Corpbank's headquarters was located at 10 Graf Ignatiev St. The headquarters of the Bulgarian Commercial Bank, the local bank with the largest capital at the time, was located in the same building from the end of the 19th century until the beginning of the 20th.

 The project for the building was made in 1921 by Georgi Fingov, Dimo Nichev, and Nikola Yurukov from the Fingov, Nichev, and Apostolov architectural studio.
 The building was built in a baroque style which was typical for the beginning of the 20th century.
 Corpbank has preserved the authentic exterior and interior of the building to a great degree and that is why the building was named as a cultural heritage in 1978.